morganstanley/hobbes/doc/en/language/controlflow.rst

 .. note::

   This is another example of Hobbes sugaring over match expressions, as discussed :ref:`earlier<sugar>`.

+.. _comprehensions:

 Comprehensions
 ==============